Kingm11/Capstone_Project/README.md

 # Capstone_Project :

 ## Introduction :
-Creating a dashboard that provides insights into unemployment trends for different US states using Power BI
+This is a dataset that tracks relevant population statistics and employment rates per US state since 1976.
+And I will be using Power bi to create a dashboard that provides insights into unemployment trends for different US states .

 ## Data Link https://www.kaggle.com/datasets/justin2028/unemployment-in-america-per-us-state